 Suzuki touts the Forenza’s “gracefully curved roofline and uniquely free-flowing silhouette,” noting that it provides maximum visibility.
 Clear, oversized taillamps complement European-style dual cylindrical halogen headlights, and the side molding is color-keyed.

-Restyling for 2006 involves the grille, front fascia, new pull-out door handles and available fog lamps.
+The Forenza features pull-out door handles, and fog lamps are available.
 Speed-sensitive power steering and all-disc brakes are installed.
 Measuring 177.2 inches long overall, the Forenza rides a 102.4-inch wheelbase and stands 56.9 inches tall.
 Steel or aluminum wheels hold 15-inch tires.

 Up to five occupants can fit inside the Forenza.
 The instruments are rimmed with metallic silver accents, and the panel emits a jade-green glow for night driving.
 Equipped with three head restraints, the 60/40-split rear seats fold flat.